Alec Baldwin is winning as Donald Trump on ‘SNL’

-Facing off against Kate McKinnon as she impersonated Democratic hopeful Hillary Clinton, Baldwin on Saturday delivered an orange-faced, blustery impression of her GOP rival.
+Facing off against Kate McKinnon as she impersonated Democratic hopeful Hillary Clinton, Baldwin delivered an orange-faced, blustery impression of her GOP rival.

 He railed about U.S. jobs fleeing to “Chi-naah.”

-He sputtered that “my microphone is broken,” and pointing to his opponent, insisted, “She broke it with Obama.”
+He sputtered that “my microphone is broken,” and pointed to his opponent, insisting, “She broke it with Obama.”

 “Wrong!”
 “Wrong!”
 “Shut up!” he interrupted repeatedly.